 We took the winding road uphill from Kandy to Nuwara Eliya and on to the south coast.
 This posts shows you what we saw on the top of the green island of Sri Lanka.

 The map shows our driving itinerary from Kandy to Nuwara Eliya.
 We took the eastern route driving first along Mahaweli River and then uphill to the tea country.
 There is another road too between Kandy and Nuwara Eliya, the Pusselawa-Ramboda road in west.

 The eastern route we took is only 100 km, yet driving takes 2,5 hours without any stops.
-As we knew we will want to stop a lot we reserved more than half a day for the drive from Kandy to Nuwara Eliya.
+As we knew we will want to stop a lot we booked more than half a day to drive from Kandy to Nuwara Eliya.

 We were not driving ourselves, we had a driver.
-For how to arrange that check out my post What to See in Sri Lanka.
+For how to arrange that check out my post What to See in Sri Lanka, the Jungle Island.